 The relative clause is connected to the main clause by some of the words such as which, that, who, whose, whom, when, or where.

-Example: I visited this place when I was travelling to Switzerland.
+Example: I visited this place when I was traveling to Switzerland.

 The Relative Clause is further divided into Two Types: